dot-agent/Gallery-Images/README.md

 # Gallery-Images
-Gallery of Images Generated using GENERATIVE ARTIFICIAL INTELLIGENCE
+Gallery of Images Generated using GenAI